pokhym/binCynth/triton_tests/README.md

 Only files of note will be listed here

 * `recover_semantics.py`: An example of how we can recover the semantics of one instruction
+* `equivalence_checking.py`: An example of how to check the equivalence of two assembly programs

 ## Things to Look into